DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

    ```

    Paste the resulting URL into the address bar of the empty browser tab.

-6. You should see a login screen, like this:
+6. When ytou click return in that address bar, you should see a login screen, like this:

    ![image alt text](./media/screenshot-20170404-115414.png)

+   If you look in the browser address bar, you may notice that it is a different address
+   than what you just pasted.
+This is because Apigee Edge served a 302 and redirected the
+   web browser to the configured login-and-consent form.

-   This login screen is actually being served by Apigee Edge.
-In the normal case, the
+   *In this particular case*, this login screen is actually being served by Apigee
-   login-and-consent user experience is somethiing the API provider exposes
+   Edge.
+In the normal case, the login-and-consent user experience is somethiing the
-   independently.
-It will have branding corresponding to the API provider, and will
+   API provider exposes independently.
+It will have branding corresponding to the
-   be a common experience that will apply to multiple, perhaps many, third party apps.
+   API provider, and will be a common experience that will apply to multiple,
-   Every time a user authorizes a new third-party app, they'll go through the same
+   perhaps many, third party apps.
+Every time a user authorizes a new third-party
-   user login-and-consent experience.
+   app, they'll go through the same user login-and-consent experience.

 6. Authenticate as a user, with one of the username/password pairs given to you
-   by your instructor.  dino@apigee.com / IloveAPIs might work.
+   by your instructor.  `dino@apigee.com` / `IloveAPIs` might work.

 6. After authenticating, you will then be asked to provide consent to the app.
    This interaction collects consent from the user that App X will have the requested scopes.

+   *In this particular login-and-consent experience*, the login (authentication) is
+   performed on one web page, and the consent is collected on a second web page.
+   This is not required.
+It may be that you want to present the login and the
+   consent on the same web form.
+That's fine, no problem.
+With Apigee Edge,
+   designing and implementing this login-and-consent experience is the
+   responsibility of the API provider.
+Apigee can help, but this needs to be a
+   system the API Provider owns.

 7. After you consent, you should then see an authorization code in your browser.
    Copy that code.

    In the normal flow, the user then provides that code to the app, by pasting it into an app screen.
    We will simulate this by using the [Apigee REST Client](https://apigee-rest-client.appspot.com/) to invoke the appropriate request.